5 Experiencing Your Future

 * RESUME ▶️

-5.5 Summarising your experience
+5.5 Summarising Your Future

 Too long, didn’t read (TL;DR)?
 Here’s a summary:

 In this chapter, you have reflected on what your experience is to date, not just the paid experience but all your other experiences that prospective employers will care about.
 If you feel like you don’t have much experience, we’ve outlined actions you can take to do something about it.
+Practical experience is crucial as it allows you to start applying some of the theory you’ve learned in your formal education at school and University.
+Where theory and practice overlap is often where the good stuff happens, for example in the workplace, see figure 5.17.